TOP > ABOUT > Entry Information

 * Donation and handling fee etc. are not refunded.

-* The start corral will be set based on the time declared at the entry registration.
+Start corrals and waves will be assigned based on the estimated finish time declared at the time of entry.

 • The organizer will not be held responsible for any late entry due to error caused by certain PCs, browsers, operating systems and/or poor Internet connectivity.